clarklindev/microservices-stephengrider-with-node-and-react/section05-23-ticketing/README.md

 - NOTE: gcloud project has already been created
 - NOTE: gcloud kubernetes context already created (see readme)
-- NOTE: you already have a gcloud project id AND renamed cluster name (configured in infra/k8s/ yaml files)
+- NOTE: you already have a gcloud project id AND renamed cluster name for (configured in infra/k8s/ yaml files)

 ### NB: Set glcloud project